algorithmica-org/algorithmica/content/english/hpc/data-structures/b-tree.md

 We can't store junk in keys.

-B* split

 If the node is at least half-full, we're done.
 Otherwise, we try to borrow keys from siblings (no expensive two-pointer merging is necessary: we can just append them to the end/beginning and swap key of the parent).

 If that fails, we can merge the two nodes together, and iteratively delete the key in the parent.

-[Skip list](https://en.wikipedia.org/wiki/Skip_list), which [some attempts to vectorize it](https://doublequan.github.io/), although it may achieve higher total throughput in concurrent setting.
-I have low hope that it can be improved.

 ## Acknowledgements